 To get the quickest charge, you’ll need to crank both the amperage and kW ratings.
-The M/Z charger is limited to only 16 amps and 3.87 kW at most, meaning that you’ll get only up 11 miles of travel per charging hour by M/Z estimates.
-That, by Level-2 EVSE standards, is quite inefficient.
-However, seeing as how it doubles as both a Level-1 and -2 charger, we can’t really fault it that much.
+The M/Z charger is limited to only 16 amps and 3.87 kW at most, meaning that you’ll get only up to 11 miles of travel per charging hour by M/Z estimates.
+That, by Level-2 EVSE standards, is a bit inefficient.
+However, seeing as how it doubles as both a Level-1 and -2 charger, we can’t fault it that much.

 This Level-1-and-2 charging station is far from being a smart device.
-There’s no internet or Bluetooth connectivity support so monitoring the charging status of your car from afar is out of the question.
+There’s no internet or Bluetooth connectivity support so monitoring the car charging status from afar is out of the question.
 However, since most modern electric cars come with overcharge protection, this is hardly an issue.

 Instead, what the M/Z offers are four LED lights indicating the working status of the device (power, connection, charging, fault).
-These lights either stay on or blink depending on what the charging station is doing and whether there are any faults.
-If all four lights turn on, then make sure you give the EVSE some time to cool down.
+These lights stay on or blink depending on what the charging station is doing and whether there are any faults.
+If all four lights turn on, ensure you give the EVSE some time to cool down.

 25-foot Cable and Cable Management

 Everyone loves a long cable, and the M/Z doesn’t disappoint.
 This charging station comes with a 25-foot cable to allow users to navigate around their vehicle with plenty of slack to avoid bumping into the side of the car.
 To make storing the long cable easier, M/Z includes a handy hook and holster.
 The holster protects the connector’s pins from getting dirt and moisture when not in use.

 While we’re on the subject, we might as well tell you that the overmolding of the long cable is made to withstand bumps, drops, and stepping.
 As long as you don’t accidentally run over the cable with your car, the M/Z should be good to go.

 IP55 Water, Fire, and Dust Resistance